memgraph/docs/products/memgraph/upcoming/tutorials/understanding-music-with-modules.md

 Another interesting property of a node in a graph is its [centrality](https://en.wikipedia.org/wiki/Centrality).
 Centrality tells us how important a node is for a graph.
-In our case, it would mean higher the centrality, more popular the user is.
-Let's find out which user is the most popular in our network and take a peek at his/hers music taste.
+In our case, it would mean higher the centrality, the more popular the user is.
+Let's find out which user is the most popular in our network and take a peek at his/her music taste.
 We will use the [betweenness centrality](https://en.wikipedia.org/wiki/Betweenness_centrality).

 ```python